storyprotocol/documentation/docs/Smart Contract Reference/beta-modules/registrationmodulesol-1.md

 **The RegistrationModule will get phased out post-beta, so we recommend using the IPAssetRegistry for registering IP assets!**

-The registration module is responsible for registration of IP into the protocol.
+The registration module is responsible for the registration of IP into the protocol.
 During registration, this module will register an IP into the protocol, create a resolver, and bind to it any licenses and terms specified by the IP registrant (IP account owner).

 ### name